 Job seeking at any time can be stressful and sometimes lengthy process.
 To give yourself a head start, make sure you have realistic expectations about your career goals and the path you may need to take to get there.

 Be honest with yourself about what you have to offer and what its worth to a civilian employer.
 Understand that while you are highly qualified, you should not necessarily expect the same rate of pay when you first leave the ADF.
-Recognise that military pay rates include allowances to compensate for hardships and the unique nature of ADF service.
+Recognise that military pay rates include allowances to compensate for the unique nature of ADF service.